-The OOHRP promotes and facilitates the collection, preservation and analysis of interview-based research and related audio projects by educating students, faculty and community members in the methods, protocols and professional and ethical standards of oral history.
-The OOHRP's extensive interview collections focusing on Oklahoma history and culture are available online for research use.
+The OOHRP (https://library.okstate.edu/oralhistory/) promotes and facilitates the collection, preservation and analysis of interview-based research and related audio projects by educating students, faculty and community members in the methods, protocols and professional and ethical standards of oral history.
+The OOHRP's extensive, award-winning interview collections focusing on Oklahoma history and culture are available online for research use.